Skills: Safety Officer

 All of this work will be performed in a team environment (other H&S staff, site staff, other employees and other parties who are on site).

 Skills / Qualifications

-- Able to quickly react to various situations with strong initiative.
+- Able to quickly react to various situations and strong initiative;

 - Demonstrated ability to effectively communicate technical safety expectations and issues both written and oral.

-Site Safety Officer must be capable of wearing all required PPE, including respirators, if required.
+Health and Safety Officers must be capable of wearing all required PPE&C, including respirators, if required.
 Site-specific PPE&C will be provided, other than work boots (allowance provided).

 Wood is a global leader in engineering and consultancy across energy and the built environment, helping to unlock solutions to some of the world's most critical challenges.
 We provide consulting, projects and operations solutions in more than 60 countries, employing around 45,000 people. www.woodplc.com

 Diversity Statement (EEO)

 We are an equal opportunity employer that recognises the value of a diverse workforce.
 All suitably qualified applicants will receive consideration for employment on the basis of objective criteria and without regard to the following (which is a non-exhaustive list): race, colour, age, religion, gender, national origin, disability, sexual orientation, gender identity, protected veteran status, or other characteristics in accordance with the relevant governing laws.